Rapid Planning Method or RPM may be exactly what you need to get the lifestyle you’ve always wanted.

 lose one pound in two weeks.
 If you manage to meet that goal, update your MAP by saying you will lose two

 by two weeks and so on till you reach your ideal weight.

-that your result or goal has to be crystal clear in your mind and your purpose has to be something meaningful, so it inspires you.
-For this, your purpose may be that you want to fit into those skinny jeans you
+The point is that your Result or goal has to be crystal clear in your mind and your Purpose has to be

+meaningful, so it inspires you.
+For this, your Purpose may be that you want to fit into those skinny jeans you

-used to rock in college or a low backed dress you saw in a store.
+used to rock in college or a low-backed dress you saw in a store.

 Once you have these two figured out, your brain will take over and determine ways to reach that goal.
 You have to remember that there is no single way to get the results you are looking for.
 For example, you do not have to join a gym.
 Just jog every day around the block and work out at home.

 The bottom line is that as long as you are driven, how you get the results you need will take care of itself.
 Challenges will fall like matches once you have the Rapid Planning Method down pat.